Synapticplastic/PET/README.md

 ```

 - `centre_of_mass` lets registration initialise from the centres of mass of both images.
 This helps when e.g. PET is wildly out of alignment, and so it is strongly recommended by default (unless all images are pre-registered).
 Valid values: 0&nbsp;/&nbsp;1.
 - `thr` is the minimum Z-score for the PET asymmetry to be demonstrated on outputs.
-Default is likely too conservative, consider setting to 3.5-4.0.
+Default may sometimes be too conservative, sometimes setting to 3.5-4.0 can yield less noisy results (but start with a lower threshold first to avoid discarding useful data).
 Valid values: any non-negative number.
 - `cluster_size`: threshold for cluster size in ml.
 Clusters smaller that this threshold will get discarded, unless they contain Z peak which will always be preserved.
 Default is likely too conservative, consider setting to 0.5-1.0.
 Valid values: any non-negative number; 0 will disable this thresholding.
 - `report`: produce a report which will contain per-cluster images and data.
 Valid values: 0&nbsp;/&nbsp;1.
 - `blanks`: given `report` is on, will append empty fields that can be populated with clinical data.
 Valid values: 0&nbsp;/&nbsp;1.